 To achieve a high-selectivity and high-performance NRR under ambient conditions, the rational design of efficient electrocatalysts is urgently required.
 Defect and interface engineering are capable of achieving novel physical and chemical properties, as well as superior synergistic effects for various electrocatalysts.

-Recently, the Wang Danhong research group of Nankai University reviewed the latest progress of e-NRR catalysts under from the perspective of defect and interface engineering.
+Recently, the Wang Danhong research group of Nankai University reviewed the latest progress of e-NRR catalysts under ambient conditions from the perspective of defect and interface engineering.
 The authors first provided a general introduction to the NRR mechanism.
 Subsequently, the authors provided a comprehensive and detailed review on defect and interface engineering for e-NRR electrocatalysts, emphasizing the elucidation of active sites and intrinsic mechanisms.

 In the final section, the authors summarized the present research status and challenges in this emerging field from different aspects and discussed the potential strategies to develop more advanced NRR electrocatalysts.
 It is expected that this review will be stimulating and assist researchers to create more efficient catalysts for the electrochemical NRR.